pointhi/PySplat/README.md

 Doing RF calculations using python and [SPLAT](http://www.qsl.net/kd2bd/splat.html)

-This project aims for a specific usecase, means calculation of Signal Propagation maps for the usage on online maps.
+This project aims for a specific usecase, means calculation of signal propagation maps which can then be used as overlay on online maps, and doing some specific processing on those generated tiles.

-Means we call SPLAT in a specific way so we have a georeferenced result.
-This the can be split into tiles which are usable as overlay tiles for libraries like [Leaflet](http://leafletjs.com).
+This means we call SPLAT in a specific way to return the results as georeferenced image.
+This image the can be split into tiles which are usable as overlay tiles for libraries like [Leaflet](http://leafletjs.com).
 Those tiles can furthermore be processed by merging multiple of those maps into a single one.
-Using those techniques allows us to creating maps showing the overal coverage of radio transmitters with as many TX-sites as we want (without having the limitations of SPLAT).
+Using those techniques allows us to create maps showing the overal coverage of radio transmitters with as many TX-sites as we want (without beeing limited by SPLAT).

 ### Features